GiviMAD/rustpotter/README.md

     <img src="./logo.png?raw=true" width="400px"</img>
 </div>

-## Description
+## Overview

 The aim of this project is to detect specific keywords in a live audio stream.
-Rustpotter is composed of the following tools:

-* A `wav encoder`: Used to support various input formats and re-encode the samples to the internal format (16000Hz - 32bit - float - mono) when required.
-* A `gain-normalizer filter`: This filter is used to dynamically change the input loudness based on a reference level (can be disabled).
-* A `bass-pass filter`: This filter is used to attenuate frequencies outside the configured range (can be disabled).
-* A `feature extractor`: This tool generates three feature vectors from each input chunk.
-These features are the [Mel Frequency Cepstral Coeﬃcients](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum) of the audio.
-* A `feature comparator`: This tool calculates the similarity between two sets of feature vectors (two matrices of features) using a [Dynamic Time Warping](https://en.wikipedia.org/wiki/Dynamic_time_warping) algorithm.
+Rustpotter allows two detection methods, both based on using the [mel frequency cepstral coeﬃcients (mfccs)](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum) of the audio, exposed as the two kind of wakewords:

+- Wakeword References: When using this kind of wakeword rustpotter does the detection by measuring the similarity of live stream audio mfccs with the mfccs of the records used to build the wakeword, using the [dynamic time warping](https://en.wikipedia.org/wiki/Dynamic_time_warping) algorithm.
+Creating a functional wakeword reference requires 3 to 8 wav records.
+Computation increases based on the number of records used to create the wakeword reference.
+It has less accuracy than a wakeword model trained with enough data.

+- Wakeword Models: When using these files rustpotter will pass the live stream audio mfccs to a classification neural network and rely on its predictions to do the detections.
+Training a functional wakeword model requires a training and testing sets of wav records which need to be tagged (contains [label] in its file name, where 'label' is the tag the network should predict for that audio segment) or untagged (equivalent to contain [none] on the filename).
+The size of the wakeword model is based on the model type you choose, and the audio duration it was trained on (which is defined by the max audio duration found on the training set).
+When trained with enough data, all models types offer a pretty good experience (very low missing or false detections).

+Rustpotter supports wav audio in any sample rate, will use only the first channel data, but only support the following sample encodings:

+- Signed int samples of 8, 16 or 32 bits.
+- Float samples of 32 bits.

-## Overview
+## Detection Mechanism Overview

-In summary, when you feed Rustpotter with a stream, it keeps a window of feature vectors (can be seen as a matrix of features) that grows until it is equal in length to the largest matrix in the available wakewords.
+When you feed Rustpotter with a stream, it keeps a window of mfccs vectors (can be seen as a matrix of mfccs) that grows until the length needed by the loaded wakewords.

 The input length requested by Rustpotter varies depending on the configured format but is constant and equivalent to 30ms of audio.
-Internally, it generates a vector of features that represents 10ms of audio.
-So three new vectors are added on each execution.
+Internally, it generates a vector of mfccs for each 10ms of audio.
+So the audio window is updated 3 times each time you call the process method.

-From the moment the window has the correct size, Rustpotter starts comparing this window (on each new vector of features added) against each of the wakewords' feature matrices (those that represent the audio files that were used to create the wakeword), in order to find a successful detection (unifies the score based on the configured score mode and checks if it is over the defined `threshold`).
+From the moment the window has the correct size, Rustpotter starts scoring the window on each update in order to find a successful detection (score is over the defined `threshold`).

-A detection is considered a `partial detection` (not emitted) until n more frames are processed (half of the length of the feature window).
+A detection is considered a `partial detection` (not emitted) until n more updated are processed (half of the length of the feature window).
 If in this time a detection with a higher score is found, it replaces the current partial detection, and this countdown is reset.

-### Averaged Threshold

-Note that Rustpotter's CPU usage increases with the number of WAV files used to create the wakeword, as the score operation runs against each of them.

-To reduce the CPU usage, Rustpotter generates a single matrix of features for each wakeword by averaging all the others.
-This one will score less than the others but can be used to skip the further comparisons against each of the matrix of features in the wakeword.

-You can set the `avg_threshold` config to zero to disable this.

-### Audio Filters

-As described before, Rustpotter includes two audio filter implementations: a `gain-normalizer filter` and a `bass-pass filter`.

-These filters are disabled by default, and their main purpose is to improve the detector's performance in the presence of noise.

-### Partial detections
+### The Score

-To discard false detections, you can require a certain number of partial detections to occur.
-This is configured through the `min_scores` config option.
+The score is a numeric value in range 0 - 1 that represents the accuracy of the detection.

+When using a wakeword model the score represents the inverse similarity between the predicted label and the prediction for the none label.

+When using a wakeword reference the score represents the aggregated similarity against the mfccs of each of the records used on creations.
+Calculated in base to the score mode option.

-### Score Mode
+#### Score Mode

-As explained, Rustpotter scores the live audio matrix of features against each matrix of features in the wakeword.
-Then it needs to unify these scores into a single one.
+When using a wakeword reference rustpotter needs to unify the scores against the mfccs of each of the records used on creations.

 You can configure how this is done using the `score_mode` option.
 The following modes are available: